napari/docs/docs/howtos/layers/surface.md

 The data for a `surface` layer can be given as either a 2-tuple `(vertices, faces)` or a 3-tuple `(vertices, faces, vertex_values)`.
 - The vertices are an `NxD` array of `N` vertices in `D` coordinates.
 - The faces are an `Mx3` integer array of the indices of the triangles making up the faces of the surface.
-- The optional vertex values are a length `N` list of scalar values to associate with each vertex for colormap-based rendering.
+- The optional vertex values are a length `N` array of scalar values to associate with each vertex for colormap-based rendering.
+They can also have additional leading dimensions (for example, a time series), in the form `(D1, D2, ..., N)`, which napari treats as extra dimensions of the layer.
   If you omit `vertex_values`, napari fills them with ones, so the default underlying surface color is white.